ManorSailor/odin-project/README.md

 I will be revisiting this project in the future & making improvements to it.
 I want to create an easily extendable codebase which allows easy integration of new tools & features.

 ### Todo/Future Goals
+- [ ] Adding an option to turn off grid lines
+- [ ] Adding an option to lock the grid size to avoid accidental grid changes
 - [ ] Adding an option to change background color of the canvas
 - [ ] Adding an option to resize the grid manually & allowing rectangular canvas
 - [ ] Adding localStorage support to store user settings